 These tacos are fun to eat and especially delicious!

 During the school year, I find I have trouble cooking because our schedules can be rather hectic, and then in the summer I find I have trouble cooking because it is too hot.
 I can’t win.

 This is why I try hard to share easy recipes.
 Now, that isn’t to say that ALL my recipes are easy and quick, but you will never find dishes that take hours to prepare or have a long list of fancy ingredients.

 Shrimp is one of my favorite ingredients because they are quick cooking and so versatile.
-From main dishes like this Cajun Shrimp Mac and Cheese to appetizers like Bacon Wrapped Shrimp and to this light Garlic Shrimp Cobb Salad in between, shrimp is the one seafood that continually pleases.
+From main dishes like this Cajun Shrimp Mac and Cheese to appetizers like Bacon Wrapped Shrimp and to this light Garlic Shrimp Cobb Salad or these Shrimp Rolls, in between, shrimp is the one seafood that continually pleases.

 How To Make Shrimp Tacos

 I used frozen shrimp that has been thawed.
 I like to use jumbo shrimp, but your size might depend on the number of people you are serving and just how big you like your shrimp.